I started out just like you, full of curiosity, a bit nervous, and hungry to play real rock songs.

 The power chord is like a king and queen entering into their castle with a standing ovation and trumpets blaring.
 Practice moving these shapes up and down the neck.
 Focus on getting a clean sound with minimal finger movement.

 Rock is not always about playing loud.
+Did I just say that? 🧐

-Did I just say that? lol But seriously, dynamics add flavor to your music.
+But seriously, dynamics add flavor to your music.
 Experiment with playing softer clean sections and then switching to louder, distorted ones.

 This contrast can create a powerful sound.
 Don’t be afraid to push your amp and guitar to see what kind of tones you can create.

 Finger strength and agility are necessary for playing more challenging sections.
 Include finger exercises like the spider walk, where you move each finger independently across strings and frets.
-Over time, you’ll notice a big improvement in your finger strength and coordination.

 This will also build up your muscle memory.
 One day, your fingers will develop a mind of their own and instinctively know what to do.
-TRUST ME!
+TRUST ME! – String Shock Steve

-Soloing and improvisation are where rock guitar really comes to life.
+Nailing that solo and the ability to improvise, are where rock guitar really comes to life.
 Start simple with blues and minor pentatonic scales.
 Experiment with bending strings, slides, pull-offs, hammer-ons, and pinch harmonics.
-These techniques add expressiveness to your solos.

-Dive into different rock genres.
-Each one has its own style and influential players.
 From classic rock legends like Jimi Hendrix to modern rock heroes like Slash, study their techniques and incorporate their styles into your playing.

 Not necessarily to copy them note-for-note but try and capture their energy and passion.